danrot/danrot.github.io/_drafts/my-getting-things-done-system-in-wunderlist.md

 Wunderlist, and it shows me all the tasks I can work on right now.

 ###Only mark real deadlines with a due date
-This is also a very valuable tip: If you set a date on tasks, until when you wish to have finished it, all the other real deadlines lose on priority.
+This is also a very valuable tip: If you set a date on tasks, until when you wish to have finished them, all the other real deadlines lose on priority.
 That's because the system (at least Wunderlist) doesn't offer any possibility to specify the date further, which means you really have to use it for the same meaning all the time.
 So I agreed on the deadline, because these are harder dates then my desired completion.